apache/mxnet/docs/how_to/add_op_in_backend.md

 ```

 The function calls in the above parameter struct are self-explanatory.
 Note that
-for each parameter, we set the default value to 0.0 such that users can
+for each parameter, we set the default value to `0.0` such that users can
 skip passing 0-value parameters to the quadratic operator interface.
 You
 can choose not to define the default value for a parameter if it is required
 at runtime.
 Meanwhile, adding brief descriptions to the parameters enables
-the documentation build to display them on the
+the documentation engine to display them on
 [MXNet documentation web page](https://mxnet.incubator.apache.org/api/python/index.html).

 ### Attribute Inference
 Attribute inference is the process of deducing the properties of `NDArray`s
 in neural networks from user provided information.
 Two most common attributes
-of an `NDArray` are shape and dtype.
+of an `NDArray` are shape and data type.
 Let's take a look at the following example.
 Given an input `NDArray` called `data`, you invoke the `quadratic` operator
-like this `output = mx.nd.quadratic(data, a=1, b=2, c=3)`.
+like this: `output = mx.nd.quadratic(data, a=1, b=2, c=3)`.
 Before calculating
-the `output` values, its shape and dtype are inferred from the input
+the `output` values, its shape and data type are inferred from the input
-`data`'s shape and dtype following
+`data`'s shape and type following
 the rules you defined in order to allocate memory space for the output tensor.

 One important thing to note that inference functions should be capable of
-performing mutual inference, for example,
+performing **mutual inference**, for example,
 inferring input shape from output shape, inferring one argument's shape
 from another argument, etc. This is useful in building computational graphs
 for neural networks.
 Let's consider the following example.